pierpaolo28/Epidemics-Modelling/README.md

 ## About This Branch

 In this branch is available a static website hosted on GitHub pages open to anyone on the web in order to provide additional visualization insights and an interactive summary of this research project.
+The homepage of this website is currently available at [this link.](https://pierpaolo28.github.io/Epidemics-Modelling/)

 ![](./dist/home.PNG)